 The bleeding may continue over weeks but will decrease gradually.
 Where you would notice a bright red blood composition in initial weeks, the colour would change over to pinkish, and then brownish as the flow decreases with time.

-Which is Better – Maternity Pad or Sanitary Pad
+Which is Better – Maternity Pad or Sanitary Pad?

 Sanitary pads are convenient to use during normal periods.
 But, owing to the heavy flow after you deliver your baby, you would need maternity pads for comfort and convenience.
 Maternity pads are longer in length, have a soft texture, and are better absorbents.
-You can’t compromise with your hygiene at this stage, and that is why maternity pads are always better over sanitary pads.
+You can’t compromise with your hygiene at this stage, and that is why maternity pads are always better than sanitary pads.

 Also, maternity pads are wider and thicker in dimension, making them fit for heavy bleeding.
 In case you use sanitary pads after delivery, things may get a bit messy.
 There are chances of staining, and that is one thing you would want to avoid.

-Will it Make a Difference if You Replace Maternity Pads With Sanitary Pads
+Will it Make a Difference if You Replace Maternity Pads With Sanitary Pads?

 One should be clear about the fact that maternity pads are at least twice as absorbent as the normal sanitary pads.
 Another fact; sanitary pads are not that soft and may pinch your tender vagina while maternity pads are softer and would not lead to itching, rashes, or infections.
 Therefore, yes, replacing maternity pads with sanitary pads would definitely make a difference.